Motorway vignette Belarus 2024 → Price, where to buy it, toll road sections — Kodino

 • The amount of motorway toll depends on the distance travelled, the vehicle category and the number of axles.

-Electronic vignette in Belarus
+Price and vignette validity in Belarus 2024

 Electronic vignette price list in Belarus 2024